emerose/fewerizer/README.md

 ## what do I do with it

-hook it up to a graphing library and put the graph somewhere you'll see it.
-[Google Charts](https://developers.google.com/chart/interactive/docs) makes this really easy
+put the graph somewhere you'll see it. be shamed into making the graphs go down and stay down. enjoy a comparatively empty inbox

 ## help me install it